Online Learning and Tech Committees

 Tech Task Force

 The Tech Task Force (TTF) is a shared governance group that sets priorities for the college and oversees and authors the college’s technology plan.
-The committee is co-chaired by the college technology coordinator, Kurt Hueg, Associate Vice President of External Relations, Judy Baker, Dean of Technology and Innovation (online learning), and academic senate and classified senate representatives.
+The committee is chaired by the college technology coordinator and dean of Foothill Global Access, Judy Baker.
+Members include academic senate and classified senate representatives.
 The TTF and DEAC are linked but serve distinct purposes.
 Each reports to the PaRC.
+For information about past meetings, visit TTF Agendas and Minutes.

 Educational Technology Advisory Committee